Panixara/My-Portfolio/README.md

   ![EEG Band Discovery](/assets/Pentor/22.jpg)

 ## Work Experiences
-### **Teacher Assistant for Data Science major @ Thammasat University**
+### Teacher Assistant for Data Science major @ Thammasat University (Aug to Dec 2024)
-- August to December 2024
-- Provided one-on-one guidance to students, helping them understand assignments, improve performance
+- Provided guidance to students, helping them understand assignments, improve performance
 - Collaborated with the professor and students to ensure consistency in course delivery and assessment criteria
 - Reviewed and debugged student code to ensure accuracy and adherence to best practices

-### **Alumni LinkedIn group advisor**
+### Alumni LinkedIn group advisor (Nov to Oct 2024)
-- October 2024
-- Recommend effective features for creating and managing a LinkedIn group to connect alumni
+- Recommended LinkedIn Helper2 for managing alumni LinkedIn groups, facilitating professional connections
-- Advising on data scraping techniques to gather alumni information, such as career progression, educational background
+- Advising on data scraping techniques to gather alumni information, such as career progression, educational background etc.
-- develop instructional content as written guides and videos
+- Created instructional content (written guides and videos) to support teachers in managing LinkedIn groups